 Tip 3: Evaluate The Lawyer’s Experience

-When thinking about how to choose a good lawyer, you should always take time to evaluate a lawyer’s experience.
+When thinking about how to choose a good lawyer, you should always take the time to evaluate a lawyer’s experience.
 Just like any profession, there are rookie lawyers and more seasoned lawyers.
 Carefully consider how experienced you want your lawyer to be.

 If you’re facing corruption charges or similar serious charges, you may want to consider a more experienced lawyer.
 If you need a lawyer for a less serious legal reason and you want to save some money, you could hire a less seasoned lawyer.
-It all depends on the severity of your legal situation and what level lawyer you’re comfortable working with.
-If you aren’t sure about hiring a more seasoned lawyer or not, reach out to your friends or family who have worked with a lawyer before.
+It all depends on the severity of your legal situation and what level of lawyer you’re comfortable working with.
+If you aren’t sure about hiring a more seasoned lawyer or not, reach out to your friends or family who has worked with a lawyer before.
 Ask them if their lawyer was more junior or more senior, and what their experience was like.
 They may be able to help you shed some light on your situation.

 Tip 4: Ask Around About Their Reputation

 Part of knowing how to choose a good lawyer is doing your research about lawyers in your area.
 That research includes asking around about their reputation.
-You should ask about how they are with clients, how they act in the courtroom, and if they have a good record winning cases.
+You should ask about how they are with clients, how they act in the courtroom, and if they have a good record of winning cases.
 The more you find out, the better informed your decision will be.

 Knowing your lawyer’s reputation is important if your legal case is high stakes.
 For instance, if you need a bankruptcy lawyer, it’s because you are declaring bankruptcy and need legal advice on what to do.
 Declaring bankruptcy means you are unable to pay your debts and are legally looking to wipe the slate clean.
 Since there’s a lot on the line for you here, you want to make sure your lawyer has a good reputation.
 Make sure they are prompt with their responses, they do their research, and they provide advice that actually answers your questions.
 The stakes are too high for you not to look into your lawyer’s reputation in this case.